Founded November 2013

 CEO Zvika Weiss

-The Valentis technology combines nanoparticles with cellulose nanocrystals (CNC), a biodegradable, transparent material made from plant pulp waste, to produce highly improved polymeric films.
-By incorporating different nanoparticles into Valentis’ composites new functionality can be tailored for specific applications and varied needs.
+Valentis’ technology combines nanoparticles with cellulose nanocrystals (CNC), a biodegradable, transparent material made from plant pulp waste, to produce highly improved polymeric coatings and compounds.
+Incorporating different nanoparticles into Valentis’ composites adds new properties that can be tailored to specific applications and market needs.

-The Company’s first product is a coating material for food packaging that is thinner, potentially transparent, stronger, and with high-barrier properties to block UV rays, oxygen, and moisture, so food remains fresh and has a longer shelf life.
+The Company’s first product is coating materials for the chilled food packaging market that are thinner, potentially transparent, stronger, and with high-barrier properties to block UV rays, and oxygen.

 Israel21c (2019): 6 amazing packaging materials that cut food waste and pollution

 ILTV (2017): Interview with CEO Zvika Weiss (video below)

 The opportunity for thinner, stronger, greener thermoplastic films with added functionality is tremendous.

 Innovative new coatings • Applications for greenhouses, food packaging, electronics, construction materials • Very good results from scale-up trial • Collaborations with diverse international companies